Microgynon 30

 -

-Microgynon is designed to prevent pregnancy and should not be taken if you are pregnant or trying to get pregnant.
+No, Microgynon is designed to prevent pregnancy and should not be taken if you are pregnant or trying to get pregnant.

-If you are breastfeeding, you should not use Microgynon until 6 weeks after you gave birth.
+If you are breastfeeding, you should not use Microgynon until 6 weeks after giving birth.
 This is because the oestrogen in Microgynon can be dangerous for your baby since it can come through in your breast milk.
 If you need contraception in the meantime, your midwife or doctor can suggest another form of contraception for you to try.

 -